CleverCloud/documentation/content/doc/addons/cellar.md

 You can upload all your objects with a public ACL, but you can also make your whole bucket publicly available in read mode.
 No one can access the write permission without authentication.

 {{< callout type="warning" >}}
   This makes all of your bucket's objects publicly readable.
-Be careful that there aren't objects you don't want to be publicly exposed.
+Be careful that there aren't objects you don't want publicly exposed.
 {{< /callout >}}

 To set your bucket as public, you have to apply the following policy which you can save in a file named `policy.json`: